DarthKilroy/8ball.blog/_posts/2025-07-27-proton-vs-mullvad.markdown

 Both Promise great privacy and a good product, but who is better?

+(there is a update at the bottom im doing a part two)

 I tried both and these are my honest thoughts.

 (Proton is better)